LibreCAD/docs/README.md

 # docs
-This is LibreCAD's documentation repository for multiple version and format documents, supported by readthedocs.io
+This is LibreCAD's documentation repository for multiple version and format documents, supported by readthedocs.io.
+The documentation is created using a markup language called "`reStructuredText <http://docutils.sourceforge.net/rst.html>`_".

 Below are the sections that are in the LibreCAD User Manual with the percent complete [%].